taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Taikun_CLI.md

 3. **Step**
    Use the following command to move the binary: `sudo cp taikun /usr/local/bin/`

-Signing in to Taikun The TAikun CLI reads environment variables to authenticate to Taikun CloudWorks.
+Signing in to Taikun CloudWorks The Taikun CLI reads environment variables to authenticate to Taikun CloudWorks.

 **To authenticate with your Taikun CloudWorks account:**